CanonicalLtd/maas-docs/en/nodes-custom.md

 installation has been performed.
 Both run *in-target*, on the machine being installed.

 The first command adds a PPA to the machine.
-The second command create a file containing the node’s system ID:
+The second command creates a file containing the node’s system ID:

 ```bash